By Tim Lambert

 Cinnamon is native to Sri Lanka.
 It was known in Ancient China.
 It was also known to the Ancient Egyptians and the Romans.
 Like many spices, cinnamon was used as a medicine as well as food.
 It was used to treat many complaints including colds and flu.
 However like all spices, cinnamon was very expensive, especially in the Middle Ages.
 In the 16th century, the Portuguese reached Sri Lanka by sea and were able to import cinnamon that way.
 It remained a luxury but was not as costly as it once was.

 Cloves are native to Indonesia but they were known to the Romans and to the Ancient Chinese.
-They were popular in Europe in the Middle Ages and when the Portuguese reached Southeast Asia by the sea the price came down.
+They were popular in Europe in the Middle Ages and when the Portuguese reached Southeast Asia by sea the price came down.
 Cloves were also used as medicine.
 (In Europe they were used to treat toothache).
 Cloves are now grown in East Africa and in Brazil.

-Coriander was grown by the Greeks and the Romans.
+Coriander was grown by the Greeks and Romans.
 It was also popular in Medieval Europe.
 For centuries coriander was used as a medicine and it was believed to be an aphrodisiac.

 Cumin is native to the Mediterranean region and it was well known in n as well as in Greece and Rome.
 Cumin was also a common spice in the Middle Ages in Europe.
 As well as being used in food cumin was also a medicine.

 Dill is native to Western Asia.
-It was used medicine by the Ancient Egyptians.
+It was used as medicine by the Ancient Egyptians.
 It was also known to the Romans and to Medieval Europeans.

 Garlic is native to Central Asia.
 It was known in Ancient Egypt and also in India and China.
-Garlic was also grown by the Greeks and the Romans.
+Garlic was also grown by the Greeks and Romans.
 For centuries garlic was used as a medicine (among its other uses garlic is a strong antiseptic).
 Garlic was also believed to be an aphrodisiac.

 Ginger is native to Southeast Asia.
 It was known in ancient China and India and from the Middle Ages and was used in Europe.
 However, for centuries ginger was used as a medicine more than for flavoring food.
 In Europe ginger was not widely used as a food until the 16th century.